 I cannot tell a lie; pasteles are a project so a lot of times people will buy them by the dozen from someone who makes them.
 However being in it is difficult to find someone who makes and sells pasteles, I decided to make my own.
 Besides its more fun to make them yourself.

 ASSEMBLE PASTELES de Yuca

 It is best to divide this project up over 2 days.
 You can do this one of two ways.
 You can choose to make the yuca and the achiote on day one and the filling and assembly on day two or you can do everything on day one and assembly on day two.
 I prefer the second option, but whatever makes you happy. pasteles

 more puerto rican christmas recipes

 - 3 1/2 - 4 pounds of yuca (also known as cassava)

-- ½ cup of sofrito
+- 1/2 cup of sofrito

 - 1 small beef broth cube

-- 2 tsp salt
+- 2 teaspoon salt

-- ½ tsp onion powder
+- ½ teaspoon onion powder

-- ½ tsp garlic powder
+- ½ teaspoon garlic powder

-- ¼ tsp oregano
+- ¼ teaspoon oregano

 - 2 oz of water